superjimpupcake/Pupcake/README.md

 $app->run();
 ```

-This might need more investigation, but the script above seems to be able handle more requests per seconds than Node.js
+This might need more investigation, but the script above seems to be able to handle more requests per seconds than Node.js

 Benchmarking compared with the following node.js script
 ```javascript